shamit6/zenith/README.md

 - **API Client Generation**: Automatically generate API clients from your OpenAPI specifications, reducing boilerplate and streamlining API consumption.

+- **Server Actions**: Simple usage of APIs as functions fully typed.

 - **Type Safety**: Enjoy strong typing for both your database models and API contracts, ensuring robustness and reliability throughout your application.

 - **React Support**: Zenith supports React, leveraging the power of Vite for lightning-fast development and hot module reloading.